Introduction

 Greth & family

-• After a major liquidity event, families commonly establish larger philanthropic vehicles, such as donor-advised funds or foundation,s shifting their signal footprint from local to national once public.
+- After a major liquidity event, families commonly establish larger philanthropic vehicles, such as donor-advised funds or foundations,s shifting their signal footprint from local to national once public.

 Eric Schmidt

-• Philanthropy targets: science, AI talent development, oceanography, public-interest data initiatives.
+- Philanthropy targets: science, AI talent development, oceanography, and public-interest data initiatives.

 Public controversies & reputational risk classifier-style assessment